[Last updated: 26 July 2003]

 At the time of the 1900 census, Mary and Robert were living on West Beard Street in West Liberty, Ohio.
 In 1910 they attended Mary and Joseph's 59th anniversary.
 According to the newspaper account, they were now living in Urbana, Ohio.

 Robert died in 1924, at the age of 74.
 Mary lived 27 more years.
-She died in 1951.
-She was 94 years old.
+Sometime after her husband's death she moved to Columbus, Ohio, where she was living at the time of the 1930 census.
+She died in 1951 at the age of 94.

 Mary and Robert Kirkwood's children: